 Cast: Charlize Theron, Patrick Wilson and Patton Oswalt

-A bitter young woman (Charlize Theron) recoils at the thought of having to return home as an adult.
+Young Adult is about a bitter young woman (Charlize Theron) who recoils at the thought of having to return home as an adult.
 She’s convinced that life is better in her hometown than it will ever be for her elsewhere.
 But after a series of failed relationships, she returns only to find herself dealing with many familiar faces–and some who are not so friendly anymore!
 Though Young Adult can’t help but spiral into a farce, its tale resonates deeply on many levels.

 Harold and Kumar Go to White Castle (2004)